TR EN

 SOURCE MATERIALS & RECOMMENDED READING

-Mahan, L. K., Escott-Stump, S., Raymond, J. L., & Krause, M. V. (2012).
-Krause's food & the nutrition care process [E-book].
+Mahan, L. K., Escott-Stump, S., Raymond, J. L., & Krause, M. V. (2022).
+Krause’s food & the nutrition care process (16th ed.).
 Elsevier Health Sciences.

-Ozilgen, Z. S. (2019).
+Özilgen, Z. S. (2019).
 Cooking as a chemical reaction: Culinary science with experiments.
 CRC Press.

 ASSESSMENT

-Assessment & Grading of In-Term Activities Number of Activities Degree of Contribution (%) Description
+Assessment & Grading of In-Term Activities Number of Activities Degree of Contribution (%) Description Examination Method

 Level of Contribution